Traditional smokers make it difficult to control temperatures. Using these, you run the risk of undercooked meat that can make you sick.

 7. Setting Options & Accesories

 One of the significant benefits of these smokers is the wide variety of extra features and accessories you can get.
-This ranges from numerous different types of racks for cooking vegetables, fish, carnivore jerky, or ribs, to various attachments for monitoring the temperature of your meat.
+This ranges from various attachments for monitoring the temperature of your meat to numerous different types of racks for cooking vegetables, carnivore jerky, ribs, or fish, which is why these smokers are often considered as one of the best smokers for fish.

 Some of the extra features you should look for in a pellet smoker include: